suhankins/get-spotify-song-name/README.md

 ## Design goals

-* Ship as litte JavaScript as possible
+* Ship as little JavaScript as possible
 * Have it work even if JavaScript is disabled

 ## Original project